Mexico Field Trips, February and March 1980

 (3)

-Trique do not allow any foreigners & are self-sufficient although
+Trique do not allow any foreigners and are self-sufficient although

 poor.
 Their main god is the god of wind.